«Footfalls echo in the memory

 A human can grasp their insignificance.

 They don’t do it too often.
-Most of the time of this brief existence, they are concerned about minor issues of survival: Bills, job, sex, children, loan, car, TV, diet and prostate.
+During the best part of their brief existence, they are concerned about minor issues of survival: bills, job, sex, children, loan, car, TV, diet and prostate.

 Some people may never stop for a while and wonder who they are and what are they fighting for.